When you sent a message, a header will apply to the message. Most don't know…

 Examples .NET Framework version

-For example, if your application runs under .NET Framework 4.8 or a later version, look for a RELEASE DWORD value that is greater than or equal to 528040.
+If your application runs under .NET Framework 4.8 or a later version, look for a RELEASE DWORD value greater than or equal to 528040.

-For example, if your application runs under .NET Framework 4.7.2 or a later version, look for a RELEASE DWORD value that is greater than or equal to 461808.
+If your application runs under .NET Framework 4.7.2 or a later version, look for a RELEASE DWORD value greater than or equal to 461808.

 List with the latest .NET Framework versions